Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 (Números naturales y el cero)
 **Whole numbers**: these are, 0, 1, 2, 3, 4, ...

+(Dígitos | Cifras)
+**Digits**: each of the numeric values that make up a number, e.g. the number 834 has three digits, namely 8, 3, and 4.

 (Sistema de numeración posicional)
 **Place value system**: system in which the value of a digit depends on its place in the number.